pingidentity/pingauthorize-contrib/sql/postgresql/README.md

 ```
 You should now have an initialized policy database in your container.
 Run the PingAuthorize Policy Editor on the
 same network, providing the appropriate environment variables to connect to the PostgreSQL instance
-(see "Starting PingAuthorize Policy Editor" at the
+(see "Starting PingAuthorize Policy Editor" in the
 [PingAuthorize documentation](https://docs.pingidentity.com/csh?Product=paz-latest&Page=home) for more details
 on the available environment variables).